News, bands, releases

 We won't.
 We do not have any professional reviewers on our team.
 Like all other content, reviews on this site are user-submitted.
 If you want to see your album reviewed, just find someone who's willing to write it and submit it.
 You could ask people who have written reviews for this site before, for example.
 You could also write it yourself, although this is generally frowned upon.

 got-djent.com was set up in late 2009 by a couple of enthusiasts from the 'djent' last.fm group.
 The idea was to set up a platform for djent aficionados to share their finds more easily, which gradually developed into the community portal it is now.
-It is currently being managed by three administrators and a team of moderators.
+It is currently being managed by four administrators and a team of moderators.
 You can recognise them by their blue and green coloured usernames respectively.
 You can reach them through the contact form on this website.
 You can find out more about the got-djent.com team on our 'About' page.

 Maybe.
 We're always looking for committed moderators to join our ranks, but of course there are certain requirements.
 Check out our 'Join the team' page to find out what the job entails, and how you can apply.